italiangrid/voms/_posts/2016-9-9-voms-release-16-09.md

 ---
 layout: post
-title: VOMS Admin 3.5.0, VOMS 2.0.14, VOMS clients 3.0.7 and more
+title: VOMS clients 3.0.7, VOMS Admin 3.5.0, VOMS 2.0.14 and more
 author: andrea
-summary: New packages for VOMS Admin, VOMS server, C/C++ APIs, VOMS clients and VOMS MySQL plugin
+summary: New packages for VOMS clients, VOMS Admin, VOMS server, VOMS C/C++ APIs and VOMS MySQL plugin
 ---

 Today we announce a new release for several VOMS components fixing outstanding